mihirchronicles/mihirchronicles.github.io/content/notes/on-examined-life.md

 - **You cannot be a perfect version at all times.** You are going to trip and fall when you encounter unexplored territory.
 Get up, show up, and keep learning.
 And don't judge others when they are in similar situations.
 - **Joy is not a reward system.
 It is a practice.** You can have fun at all times without feeling guilty.
 You don't need to choose joy for special occasions only.
 No one will complain about a joyful person.
-- **If you don’t take control of your own schedule, others will, and one day you will wake up and ask how did time slip by.**
+- **Take ownership of your time, or watch others claim it for their purposes.
+The difference between intentional living and lost years often comes down to this single choice.** Be intentional about letting others hijack your schedule.
-- **Most mess comes from wanting more than we need.** Having more and doing more is not going to solve your mess.
-The in-between is where the magic happens.
-Use breaks, long walk, and nature to find harmony and balance.
+- **Most mess stems from wanting pursuing excess beyond necessity.** Having more or doing more is not going to solve your mess.
+- **The in-between is where the magic happens.** Use breaks, long walk, and nature to find harmony and balance.
 This is where you will unleash your creativity.
 - **Clarity comes from space not from doing more.** Being busy isn’t the same as being valuable.
 Learn the difference and take a step back when you feel overwhelmed.
 - **Don't believe everything your mind is chattering about.**
 - **If you can't explain it simply, you do not understand.**
 - **Leadership doesn't start with vision.
 It begins with listening.**
 - **Some things are beautiful because they are small.
 Not everything needs to scale.**
+- **Every moment begins with a story.** What stories are shaping your choices right now?
+And who benefits from them?
+We live inside inherited narratives about growth, success, productivity, power—and often forget that these are not truths.
+They are agreements.
+Sometimes outdated ones.
+The good thing about stories is you can re-write them.
+Changemakers use stories to their own advantage.